Will Marquette cover the spread vs. Rider? Betting Trends, Record ATS

 Marquette vs. Rider: Betting Trends, Record ATS, Home/Road Splits - November 10

-The No. 5 Marquette Golden Eagles (1-0) and the Rider Broncs (1-0) take the floor in a game with no set line at Fiserv Forum on Friday, November 10, 2023 at 8:30 PM ET on Fox Sports 1.
+The No. 5 Marquette Golden Eagles (1-0) host the Rider Broncs (1-0) at Fiserv Forum on Friday, November 10, 2023 at 8:30 PM ET on Fox Sports 1.
+There is no line set for the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!